-- Last Updated: 2018-09-18
+- Last Updated: 2019-11-06

 The Climate of Tibet in April

 Although Tibet starts to warm up in April, the temperature is still not as high as Summer’s.
-The average lowest temperature is 2 °C while the medial highest temperature reaches 16 °C. The sunny, windy and dry climates often occur during this month, and in the nighttime, a little bit coldness remains like the winter’s tail left in Tibet.
-About the precipitation, there are around 5 rainy days a month with the 5mm rainfall.
+The average lowest temperature is 2 °C, while the medial highest temperature reaches 16 °C. The sunny, windy and dry climates often occur during this month, and in the nighttime, a little bit coldness remains like the winter’s tail left in Tibet.
+About the precipitation, there are around five rainy days a month with the 5mm rainfall.
 The sunlight is strong in Tibet’s April, which is usually 8 hours a day.

 As we all can see that the temperature varies widely between day and night in April.
 Hence, dressing in layers is necessary to keep tourists from having a cold caused by the rapid change of temperature.
-Moreover, there are many restaurants and hotels in Tibet that do not offer the central heating, which means tourists have to wear a coat or more at night.
+Moreover, there are many restaurants and hotels in Tibet that do not offer central heating, which means tourists have to wear a coat or more at night.
 We suggest travelers bring clothing such as coats, thin sweaters, jackets, and long-sleeve shirts.
-Apart from the coldness, the UV radiation is the another that should be paid attention by tourists.
-It is beneficial for them to take along sunglasses, sun hats, and sun cream to prevent the sunburn.
+Apart from the coldness, the UV radiation is another factor that should be paid attention by tourists.
+It is beneficial for them to take along sunglasses, sun hats, and sun cream to prevent sunburn.

 Where to Travel in Tibetan April